twineworks/tweakflow/site/content/_index.md

 All values in tweakflow are immutable.
 It is always safe to pass values between user expressions and the host application without worrying about mutable state or object identity.

 ## All functions are pure
 All functions in tweakflow are pure and free of observable side-effects.
 A tweakflow function, given the same arguments, will always return the same result.
-The host application must take care of all non-pure operations like file I/O.
+The host application handles all non-pure operations like file I/O.

 ## Automatic dependency tracking
 When the application changes an input variable, tweakflow efficiently recalculates the values of any user variables that depend on it.
 Much like a spreadsheet application updates dependent formula cells when a cell changes.